bloominstituteoftechnology/sprint-5-challenge-Cardeaweaver/README.md

 1. You will **clone this repository** to your computer, which will allow you to run the software locally for development and testing purposes.

 1. You will navigate your terminal to the project folder **and execute `npm install`**.
-This will install the libraries declared inside `package.json`.
+This will install the libraries declared inside npm install.
 Some of these packages are needed for the back-end to do its job of serving JSON data and front-end assets.
 Other libs help with things like testing and linting your code.

 1. After successful installation you will run, in separate terminals, two of the scripts found inside `package.json`.
 To do this, **execute `npm start` in your first terminal, and `npm test` in your second**.
 On successful start, you will load the app in Chrome by **navigating the browser to `http://localhost:3003`**.
 The term "localhost" means "your machine", and the number is called a port, allowing multiple web servers to run on the same computer, with one server per port.